Maine Military and Veteran Benefits

 If you are temporarily laid off, your employer may provide you with a partial claim form if they expect to rehire you within a short period.

 When you apply, you will need the following information:

-Your Social Security Number (and Alien Registration Number if applicable)
+Social Security Number (and Alien Registration Number if applicable)

-The business name, address and telephone number of each place you worked during the past 18 months; and
+Business name, address and telephone number of each place you worked during the past 18 months; and

-The jobs you held and the dates you worked (for each employer)
+Jobs you held and the dates you worked (for each employer)

 Maine Unemployment Insurance Phone and Mailing Directory

 What are my Maine Military and Veterans Bureau of Motor Vehicles (BMV) Benefits?

 Maine Military Service Driver's License Designation: A military service driver's license designator is available for Service members and Veterans.